neilenns/mobiflight-docs/content/devices/potentiometer/_index.md

 ## Other options

 [Dual concentric potentiometers](https://www.aliexpress.us/item/3256805208208523.html) integrate two potentiometers into a single shaft.
-They are useful for aircraft like the Cessna 172 where the glare shield and instrument light brightness is controlled with a single dial.
+They are useful for aircraft like the Cessna 172 where the glare shield brightness and instrument light brightness are controlled with a single dial.